-Last night I was fortunate enough to attend Dr Libby’s seminar on the A to Z of Women’s Health and All the Hormones in Between.
-A fascinating talk on biochemistry, the nutrients we need to support our organs and systems plus how our emotional landscape impacts health and wellbeing.
+Yesterday evening, I had the opportunity to attend Dr. Libby’s presentation on the A-Z of Women’s Health with All the Hormones Between.
+The talk was fascinating, covering biochemistry and the nutrients needed to support our organs and system, as well as how our emotional landscape affects health and well-being.

 The Importance of Antioxidants